Deletion in abstract Voronoi diagrams in expected linear time and related problems: Problem formulation, definitions and properties

-Using the basic property of Lemma~\ref{lem:propertyR} and its extension, we show that if there is any non-empty component of $J(s_\alpha,s_\beta)\cap R(\alpha)$, then $J(s,s_\beta)$ must also intersect $D_\pp$, i.e., there exists a non-empty component of $J(s,s_\beta)\cap D_\pp$ that is \emph{missing from $\pp$}.
-Using this property and Theorem~\ref{thm:mergecorrect} of the next section, we obtain the following theorem.
-Its proof is deferred to Section~\ref{sec:unique}.
+Lemma~\ref{lem:propertyR} implies that any components of $J(s_\alpha,s_\beta)\cap R(\alpha,\pp)$ must appear sequentially along $\partial R(\alpha,\pp)$.
+In addition, if any such component exists, $J(s,s_\beta)$ must also intersect the domain $D_\pp$ with a component that is \emph{missing} from $\pp$.
+We use this fact to establish that $\vld(\pp)$ is unique in the following theorem whose proof is deferred to Section~\ref{sec:unique}.